 I want to describe the pleasures of the wash.
-Not the comfort of a hot bath, fluffy mats, warm pyjamas and then perhaps bed, but something more bracing.
+Not the comfort of a hot bath, fluffy mats, warm pyjamas and then bed, but something more bracing.
 Nor even the rush and tingle of a shower, to awaken and refresh you before work.
 This wash is different.

-Scoop up some water in my aluminium mug, and pour it down from the top.
+Scoop up water in my aluminium mug, and pour it down from the top.
 The cold wave flushes away dirt, sweat, soap and heat.
 So far, so good.
 Then the arms.
-That’s nice too; refreshing, like morning ablutions.
+That’s nice too, refreshing, like morning ablutions.
 But, it leads to the shoulders and that’s where it get challenging.
 The shoulders, and their connection to the neck and back, are yike! areas prone to the shock of cold.
-But still, the water’s not too bad and it’s only on the skin for a few seconds.
+But still, the water’s not too bad and it’s only on the skin for seconds.
 To hell with it, off with the underpants because no one’s around and actually – now I don’t care.
 This is wildness.
 I’m in the mountains.
 So what exactly am I thinking?

 I’ve done this several memorable times.
 Once, beside the waterfall called Cam Spout cascading down into Great Moss in the Lake District.
 Pleasurably refreshed, I sat on the rocks for a few minutes gazing across to Harter Fell and down to Eskdale: what was all the fuss about being seen?
 There, actually, you do see a few walkers but they’re not likely to surprise you.
 About two years later I was on the other side of the Scafells, enjoying a walk across Illgill Head on a very hot day.
 You’re even less likely to be surprised there, along the long rolling plateau.
-I sunbathed naked for about thirty minutes after my dip in the tarn, although a chap did saunter past prompting an underpant flurry and worry about what he’d think.
-I didn’t want him to think anything; I wanted him to leave me in private peace.
+I sunbathed naked for thirty minutes after my dip in the tarn, although a chap did saunter past prompting an underpant flurry and worry about what he’d think.
+I didn’t want him to think anything.
+I wanted him to leave me in private peace.
 It was a good day, after camping at Black Sail Tarn below Pillar and then Whin Rigg the night before, walking a circuit around Wasdale.

-I still don’t like long periods without washing; in fact I’ve never done it.
-Up at the Baysellance refuge last year in the Pyrenees, the evening and then the morning were gloomy and slightly chilly and that – in addition to the fact there was nowhere to wash there – made me yearn for the valley.
+I still don’t like long periods without washing.
+In fact I’ve never done it.
+Up at the Baysellance refuge last year in the Pyrenees, the evening and then the morning were gloomy and slightly chilly and that – in addition to the fact that there was nowhere to wash – made me yearn for the valley.
 There is a small lake about thirty minutes walk from the refuge coming from Oulettes de Gabue and I’d recommend this facility for those unfamiliar with the area.
 Once you’re at the refuge, you won’t feel like walking back to get a wash.